serokell/blog-posts/typescript-for-haskellers/article.md

 foldArr(add)(0)([1, 2, 3, 4, 5]) // 15;
 ```

-Unfortunately, the syntax is weird since you always need to use named parameters.
+The syntax is weird since you always need to use named parameters.
 But it is still possible, and you can use it in your code quite easily.

 ### Polymorphism